unixwzrd/unixwzrd.github.io/html/_posts/series/local-first-ai-and-agent-operations/2026-09-10-hands-on-put-a-tts-bridge-through-a-model-free-test-bench.md

 ## What You Will Build and Verify

-The package contains a teaching bridge, fake upstream, complete runner, seven regression tests, README, and an empty dependency declaration because it uses only the Python standard library.
+The package contains a teaching bridge, a fake upstream, a complete runner, seven regression tests, a README, and an intentionally empty dependency declaration.
+Everything runs on the Python standard library.

 {% include blog_diagram.html
    src="/assets/images/blog/agent-optimization/post-09a-model-free-tts-lab.svg"